syncfusion-content/uwp-docs/uwp/Hub-Tile/SfSplitMosaicTile.md

 ## Getting Started

-This section explains how to create mosaic picture with split transition using `SfSplitMosaicTile`.
+This section explains how to create mosaic picture with split transition using `UWP Split Mosaic Tile`.

-### Adding SfSplitMosaicTile control
+### Adding UWP Split Mosaic Tile control

 Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.